-As a teacher of Physics and Mathematics I write to you to express my very considerable concern with regard to the nature of the latest Queensland Studies Authority (QSA) assessment for students in years eleven and twelve, studying either Senior Physics or Senior Mathematics.
+I write to express my very considerable concern with regard to the nature of the current Queensland Studies Authority (QSA) assessment for students in years eleven and twelve, studying either Senior Physics or Senior Mathematics.

-The latest introduction by the QSA has been assessment by means of assignments, in addition to class tests, which have been used for many years.
+The latest introduction by the QSA has been assessment by means of assignments, in addition to class tests.
 The assignments now constitute a significant part of the assessment.